w3c/wai-curricula/content/content-author/clear-content.md

 Courses based on this module should:

 * demonstrate how people with disabilities rely on clear, easy to understand, and easy to read content to process information
-* explain how clear, easy to understand, and easy to read content benefits accessibility
+* explain the accessibility benefits of providing clear, easy to understand, and easy to read content

 ## Learning Outcomes for Module